jeetdev820/iwasbored/README.md

 # iwasbored
             #First Installation
-with some extra.
+with some extra
-chmod +x /root/start.sh.
+chmod +x /root/start.sh
-sudo bash /root/start.sh.    ||
+sudo bash /root/start.sh    ||
-any other path script is saved.
+any other path script is saved
 # MTProto Proxy Whitelist Installer

 This script automates the installation and management of an MTProto Telegram Proxy whitelist system protected by NGINX and PHP.
 It sets up a secure and fast reverse proxy environment to avoid detection by firewalls like the Great Firewall (GFW).